zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-navigation.md

 CE1568 error message: *The selected page {Name of the page} expects an object of type {type of object}, which is not available here.*

-You will get CE1568 if the page has a page parameter that expects an object of a particular type to be passed to it.
+You get CE1568 if the page has a page parameter that expects an object of a particular type to be passed to it.

 To fix CE1568, pass an object to the page by changing the **On click** property of the menu item from **Show a page** to **Create object**.
 For more information, see the [Error Fix Example for CE1568](#page-expects-an-object) section below.